samayo/Autolog/README.md

 ## Autolog

-A PHP class that to save/log/mail errors or notifications from your app or from `/var/log/` or as they appear
+A PHP class to save/log/mail errors/notifications from your app or from `/var/log/` or as they appear.

 Install
 -----